apache/nuttx/configs/sama5d4-ek/README.txt

 Auto-Mounter
 ============

   NuttX implements an auto-mounter than can make working with SD cards easier.
-With the auto-mounter, the file system will be automatically mounted when the SD card in the SD card is inserted into the HSMCI slot and automatically unmounted when the SD card is removed.
+With the auto-mounter, the file system will be automatically mounted when the SD card is inserted into the HSMCI slot and automatically unmounted when the SD card is removed.

   Here is a sample configuration for the auto-mounter: